Build Vs Buy

 The build vs buy software decision is one of the most consequential choices a growing business faces.
 Get it right and you unlock years of operational advantage.
 Get it wrong and you either waste six figures on software nobody uses, or you spend the next decade working around a tool that nearly fits.

-Build vs buy is the decision between developing custom software tailored to your specific business processes, or purchasing an existing product (SaaS subscription or off-the-shelf licence) that serves a similar function.
+Build vs buy is the decision between developing bespoke software tailored to your specific business processes, or purchasing an existing product (SaaS subscription or off-the-shelf licence) that serves a similar function.
 Put simply, it is the custom software vs off-the-shelf question that every growing business eventually faces.
+In procurement circles you may hear it called the make or buy decision, but the underlying question is the same.
+At its heart, it is about whether your systems give you a single source of truth that matches how you actually work, or force you into someone else's idea of how you should work.

 The question is not really about features.
 Feature lists are easy to compare.
 The real question is: how central is this system to the way your business operates, and what happens when you outgrow it?